syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Step-by-Step-Installation.md

 # Step-by-Step Installation

 The following procedure illustrates how to install Syncfusion Web Sample Creator.
-Before start the installation of Syncfusion Web Sample Creator, please make sure the complete Essential Studio suite or any of the following required Essential Studio platforms installed.
+Before start the installation of Syncfusion Web Sample Creator, please make sure any of the following setups installed.

+   * Complete Essential Studio suite
-   * ASP.NET MVC
+   * Essential Studio for ASP.NET MVC
-   * ASP.NET
+   * Essential Studio for ASP.NET
-   * ASP.NET Core
+   * Essential Studio for ASP.NET Core
-   * ASP.NET MVC(Classic)
+   * Essential Studio for ASP.NET MVC(Classic)

 1. Double-click the Syncfusion Web Sample Creator Setup file.
 The Self-Extractor Wizard opens and extracts the package automatically.